xbeat/Machine-Learning/README.md

 Active Shape Models (ASM) are statistical models of shape that can deform to fit new examples.
 They are particularly useful in face recognition and image generation tasks.
 ASMs learn the patterns of shape variability from a training set of annotated images and can then be used to find and fit to new instances of the object in novel images.

+## Literal Syntax vs Constructors for Initializing Data Structures

+Understanding Literal vs Constructor Syntax

+The fundamental difference between literal and constructor syntax lies in their performance and readability.
+Literal syntax provides a more direct and efficient way to create objects, as it's optimized at the interpreter level, while constructor syntax involves additional function calls.

 ## Three Concurrency Techniques in Python

 Three Ways to Perform Concurrency in Python